 Vegan Ginger Cake – a moist, sticky, spicy loaf cake that is egg and dairy-free and perfect as a dessert or paired with a cup of tea in the afternoon.
 Enjoy!

-I first made this vegan ginger cake to give to my Granddad as a thank you for helping me sell my failed van conversion (a story we really don’t want to go into, believe me!)
+I first made this vegan ginger cake to give to my Granddad as a thank-you for helping me get my old campervan ready to sell last year (boy am I glad to say goodbye to that old thing!).

 This vegan ginger cake is: